Big Six (Premier League): Players

-Honours
+Big Six teams and honours

 Each club has won the Premier League or First Division at least once, with Arsenal, Liverpool, Manchester City and Manchester United winning it ten or more times.
 Arsenal and Manchester United have won the FA Cup more than ten times, while Liverpool has won the UEFA Champions League/European Cup and the UEFA Europa League/UEFA Cup titles the most among the Big Six.
 The FA Community Shield has been won by Manchester United on twenty or more occasions.